decernis/Products.LDAPUserFolder/README.txt

 own user objects but builds them on the fly after authenticating a user against the LDAP database.

+Modified to support storing description and title group attributes at LDAP.
+The group objects are extended by 'extensibleObject' class to achieve this.

 Bug tracker
 ===========